jiaohehu/NPreview/DOC-preview-math.md

 - The `\bar{x}` has left a larger gap between the top bar and the letter x then the one done by LATEX.

+- The font used as integral symbol `\int` on MaxOS X have been observed to have over shifted to the right and downwards, thus overlaying part of the text on the right hand side of it, making it appear that they are overlapping.
+This behavior was observed when viewing exported HTML using Safari, Firefox, and/or Chrome.